 - Longer than average period

 Any changes in your period might be temporary – they could go away after your first postnatal period and your periods could return to how they were before you were pregnant.
-This is often the case, but for other women the changes might be more permanent.
+This is often the case, but for other people the changes might be more permanent.

 When to see a doctor